hgruber/zabbix-d3js-widgets/README.md

 installation
 ============
 * copy the files to your document root
-* provide the zabbix api url and credentials in samples.html
+* provide the zabbix api url and credentials in samples.html (https://<domain>/zabbix/api_jsonrpc.php)
-* provide the zabbix patch for cross domain requests
+* for zabbix < 2.4: provide the zabbix patch for cross site requests (https://support.zabbix.com/browse/ZBXNEXT-1377)

 timeSeries
 ==========